Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Introduction

 However, as AI adoption becomes more widespread, concerns are growing that decisions made by these systems could be influenced by the biases of organizational personnel or model developers, as evidenced by several recent incidents \cite{mujtaba2019ethical}.
 For instance, in 2015, Google's job recommendation system exhibited gender bias by displaying high-income job postings more frequently to men than to women \cite{miller_2015}.
-Similarly, in 2017, Amazon's AI-based candidate evaluation tool was discontinued due to its discriminatory practice of assigning lower scores to women's resumes, attributed to the underrepresentation of female applicants in the model's training data \cite{meyer2018amazon, mujtaba2019ethical}.
+Similarly, in 2017, Amazon's AI-based candidate evaluation tool was discontinued because it consistently assigned lower scores to women's resumes because the AI model had learned gender biases present in historical hiring data, systematically favoring terms common in men's resumes and penalizing those associated with women \cite{mohla2021material,meyer2018amazon}.
 Moreover, in 2019, Facebook's housing and job ad delivery system faced similar issues, with job ads being skewed based on users' gender and race \cite{ali2019discrimination}.
 These examples illustrate how biases commonly found in the hiring process, such as hiring discrimination \cite{lewis2018will}, can easily transfer to AI-based systems through the data used for training algorithms.
 A timeline of well-known instances of bias in AI related to recruitment applications is shown in Figure~\ref{fig:timeline}.
 Therefore, AI bias in HR applications is already a significant problem, and as AI use continues to grow rapidly, its importance will escalate dramatically in the future.